China launches antitrust probe into tech giant Alibaba

 In a strongly worded editorial, the ruling Communist Party’s People’s Daily said that if “monopoly is tolerated, and companies are allowed to expand in a disorderly and barbarian manner, the industry won’t develop in a healthy, and sustainable way”.

-Shares in Alibaba fell nearly 9% in Hong Kong on Thursday morning.
+Shares in Alibaba fell nearly 9% in Hong Kong, their lowest since July, while rivals Meituan and JD.com both fell more than 2%.

 Regulators have warned Alibaba about the so-called “choosing one from two” practice under which merchants are required to sign exclusive cooperation pacts preventing them from offering products on rival platforms.

-The State Administration for Market Regulation (SAMR) said in a statement on Thursday that it had launched a probe into the practice.
+The State Administration for Market Regulation (SAMR) said on Thursday that it had launched a probe into the practice.

-Financial regulators will also meet with Alibaba’s Ant Group fintech affiliate in the coming days, according to a separate statement by the People’s Bank of China on Thursday, casting another cloud over a potential revival of the share sale.
+Financial regulators will also meet with Alibaba’s Ant Group fintech arm in coming days, according to a separate statement by the People’s Bank of China on Thursday, casting another cloud over a potential revival of the share sale.

 The meeting would “guide Ant Group to implement financial supervision, fair competition and protect the legitimate rights and interests of consumers,” the statement said.

-Alibaba said it would cooperate with the investigation and that its operations remained normal.

-Fred Hu, chairman of Primavera Capital Group, an Ant investor, said global markets would be watching closely to see whether the moves are “politically motivated or genuine impartial law enforcement”, and whether regulators target only the private sector but not state monopolies.
+Fred Hu, chairman of Primavera Capital Group in Hong Kong, an Ant investor, said global markets would watch to see whether the moves were “politically motivated” and whether regulators targeted private but not state monopolies.

 “It would be a tragedy if the antitrust law should be seen as ‘targeting’ successful private tech companies only,” he said.

+After years of largely hands-off treatment of e-commerce, Beijing has made its antitrust intentions clear.
-Last month, Beijing issued draft rules aimed at preventing monopolistic behaviour by internet firms, marking China’s first serious antitrust move against the sector.

-China’s Politburo this month vowed to strengthen anti-monopoly efforts next year and rein in “disorderly capital expansion”.
+Last month, it issued draft rules aimed at preventing monopolistic behaviour by internet firms, and the Politburo this month vowed to strengthen anti-monopoly efforts in 2021 and rein in “disorderly capital expansion”.

-China also warned internet giants this month that it would not tolerate monopolistic practices and to brace for increased scrutiny, as it slapped fines and announced probes into mergers involving Alibaba and Tencent Holdings.
+China also warned internet giants this month to brace for increased scrutiny, as it slapped fines and announced probes into mergers involving Alibaba and Tencent Holdings.

-In China, Alibaba’s main e-commerce platform competes with rivals including JD.com Inc and Pinduoduo Inc.
+Liu Xu, a researcher at the National Strategy Institute of Tsinghua University and a long-time advocate for antitrust enforcement, said he expected other tech platforms to face scrutiny.

+“Chinese internet firms had enjoyed unprecedented growth with light regulation for years,” a regulatory source said, declining to be named given the sensitivity of the matter.

-Reporting by Samuel Shen and Emily Chow in Shanghai; Cheng Leng, Ryan Woo and Lusha Zhang in Beijing; and Julie Zhu and Kane Wu in Hong Kong; Writing by Tony Munroe; Editing by Stephen Coates
+Reporting by Samuel Shen and Emily Chow in Shanghai; Cheng Leng, Ryan Woo, Lusha Zhang, Yilei Sun and Zhang Yan in Beijing; and Julie Zhu and Kane Wu in Hong Kong; Writing by Tony Munroe; Editing by Stephen Coates

 Our Standards: The Thomson Reuters Trust Principles.